energicryptocurrency/go-energi/README.md

 The `console` subcommand have the exact same meaning as above and they are equally useful on the testnet too.
 Please see above for their explanations if you've skipped to here.

-Specifying the `--testnet` flag however will reconfigure your Energi Node instance a bit:
+Specifying the `--testnet` flag however will reconfigure your Energi Core instance a bit:

- * Instead of using the default data directory (`~/.ethereum` on Linux for example), Energi Node will nest itself one level deeper into a `testnet` subfolder (`~/.ethereum/testnet` on Linux).
+ * Instead of using the default data directory (`~/.ethereum` on Linux for example), Energi Core will nest itself one level deeper into a `testnet` subfolder (`~/.ethereum/testnet` on Linux).
 Note, on OSX and Linux this also means that attaching to a running testnet node requires the use of a custom endpoint since `energi3 attach` will try to attach to a production node endpoint by default.
 E.g.